Honor View 20 With 'Hole-Punch' Selfie Camera Launched in India

 Honor View 20 has been officially launched in India today.
 The latest Honor phone comes with a 'hole-punch' selfie camera.
-Honor has also provided a 48-megapixel Sony IMX586 sensor along with a time of flight (ToF) sensor at the back of the Honor View 20.
-The new smartphone is also powered by Huawei's flagship-grade HiSilicon Kirin 980 SoC that is coupled with up to 8GB of RAM.
-The Honor View 20 also sports an Aurora Nanotexture pattern at the back that forms a V-shaped design when light reflects on the surface.
+Honor has also packed a 48-megapixel Sony IMX586 sensor along with a time of flight (ToF) sensor at the back of the Honor View 20.
+The new smartphone is powered by Huawei's flagship-grade HiSilicon Kirin 980 SoC that is coupled with up to 8GB of RAM.
+Additionally, the Honor View 20 sports an Aurora Nanotexture pattern at the back that forms a V-shaped design when light reflects on the surface.
+The phone was originally introduced in China as Honor V20 and later debuted internationally as Honor View 20.

 Honor View 20 price in India, launch offers